ArturoDent/command-alias/README.md

 * 0.1.0 &emsp;  Initial release.
 * 0.1.2 &emsp;  Fixed: notification only appears if change 'command-alias' setting.
 * 0.2.1 &emsp;  Worked on reload not updating properly on a `category` change.
 * 0.3.0 &emsp;  Added the `createAliases` QuickPick process for automating the generation of settings.
+* 0.4.0 &emsp;  Catch error: writing to dirty settings and prompt, save and retry.
+&emsp;&emsp; &emsp; Added ability to add multiple aliases through the `createAliases` InputBox.

 ### TODO

 [ X ]     - Add a QuickPick panel of commands from which to select and add to `command aliases` settings.
-[&emsp; ] - Make the QuickPick panel take an a comma-separated list of aliases for each command.
+[ X ] - Make the QuickPick panel take an a comma-separated list of aliases for each command.
 [&emsp; ] - Investigate the ability to specify any number of `categories` and assign to different commands.